Ancient Portugal: Roman rule (3rd century BC – 4th century AD)

 After Carthage’s defeat in the first Punic War (264–241 BC) the Carthaginians were expelled from their coastal colonies and instead focused on expanding their territory in south-eastern Spain which resulted in the founding of Carthago Nova in 228–227 BC.
 Their increased influence along the Mediterranean coast threatened Massalia and Rome which led to the creation and signing of the Ebro treaty.

 However, after the siege of Saguntum led by Hannibal in 219 BC and the breaking of the Ebro treaty in 218 BC, Rome declared war against Carthage.
 Within 200 years, almost the entire peninsula had been annexed to the Roman Republic, starting with the Romanization of Hispania and ending with an eventual Roman victory that resulted in an allied Iberia under one authority.

 The Roman conquest of what is now part of modern-day Portugal mainly took place in the south and east of the peninsula, where the Romans’ goal was to assist and win Spanish tribes to their side, while driving the Carthaginians out of Spain.
 Among those tribes, the Romans found friendly natives, the Conii.The period after Carthaginian defeat was followed by the First Celtiberian War in 179 BC and the Lusitanian War in 155 BC.
 Rome suffered a severe setback from the guerrilla war tactics employed by Viriathus, a Lusitanian general.
-Under the his leadership of Viriathus, the Lusitanians and other native Iberian tribes were brought together.
+Under the leadership of Viriathus, the Lusitanians and other native Iberian tribes were brought together.
 With “the entire western Iberia under his command” they held off the Romans for eight years.
 Rome sent numerous legions and its best generals to Lusitania to quell the rebellion, but to no avail — the Lusitanians kept conquering territory.
 In 140 BC the Roman governor of Ulterior, Quintus Servilius Caepio decided to change their strategy He bribed Viriathus' ambassadors and friends, Audax, Ditalcus and Minurus, to kill him.
 With Viriathus’ assassination in 139 BC, the resistance was soon over.